Henry-Hiles/nexus/README.md

                 - [ ] Plain text (not sure if I want to add this or not, I probably won't unless there's interest)
                 - [x] Matrix URIs
                 - [x] Matrix.to links
-            - [ ] Do some fancy fetching to get nice names
-            - [ ] Make clickable
         - [x] Custom emojis/stickers
         - [x] History loading
             - [x] Backwards